sagbayani/graywhale_energyreqs/results_for_paper/EnergeticsModeling_GrayWhales_Results_charts.md

 ## Supplementary Figures: Es sensitivity analysis for pregnant only and lactating whales (from birth to 9.6 months) by activity stages

-**Es sensitivity analysis for lactating whales by activity stages**

 ![](figures/FigureS2_Es_sensAnalysis_preglact_by_activitystage.jpg)
+Figure S2.
+A) Sensitivity analysis for energetic expenditure (Es) of pregnant whales by activity stage.
+B) Sensitivity analysis for Es of lactating by activity stage.